 TV clip and article, about the course delivered to visually impaired adult learners, from the OAB - Oxfordshire Association for the Blind.

-2017 teaching has taken place at the Clockhouse - over 50s - Project: Emmaus, the international homeless charity; OAB - Oxfordshire Asssociation for the Blind; Response, a mental health project; Chilworth House Upper School and Oxford Academy (see photo above).
+2017 teaching has also taken place at Emmaus, the international homeless charity; Response, a mental health project; and at Chilworth House Upper, a special school

 Articles in celebration of sub-Saharan Islamic scholars

 Publicity for The Dub, the first Roots Reggae magazine, for the Thames Valley region

 Short interview at That's Oxfordshire TV - Channel 7